natmegsweden/meeg_course_mne/tutorial_01a_preprocessing.md

 > * How many samples are there in the entire recording?
 > * How long is the time of the recording?
 >
-> Hint: look at the fields `nSamples` and `Fs` to calculate the total duration of the recording session.
+> Hint: look at len(raw) and raw.info['sfreq'] to calculate the total duration of the recording session.

 ## Read trigger values
 The data consists of tactile stimulation to all five fingers of the right hand.
 When each stimulation to a finger occurred is marked by a trigger in the data.
 We will use these triggers to select the parts of the data that we will analyze later on.